Red Crowns Senior Living care agency investigated over 'serious concerns' about maid employment practices

 Such risks include the elderly clients being held legally responsible should the maids sustain work-related injuries, fail to receive timely salary payments, or not be provided sufficient rest or accommodation.

-MOM also said that it interviewed some of the employers who indicated that they were unaware of these liabilities.
+MOM said that some of the employers indicated that they were unaware of these liabilities.

 The ministry will be directly contacting Red Crowns’ elderly clients and their family members to provide assistance.
 Clients and their family members who wish to contact MOM may do so via email.